Measuring the evolution of intergalactic gas from z=0 to 5 using the kinematic Sunyaev-Zel'dovich effect: Robustness of the results

 \subsection{Large-scale bias of tracers}

-To extract the kSZ optical depth from a set of tracers, we need to specify the large-scale bias of these (see \S\ref{sec:resobv}).
-In this section, we explore how uncertainties in their bias translate into changes in the kSZ optical depth.

-Even though we can propagate uncertainties in the large-scale bias through our methodology, these uncertainties are not usually provided in the literature.
-We thus restrict ourselves to the following sensitivity analysis.
-We extract the kSZ optical depth from each sample after assuming slightly different values for the large-scale bias, finding that an increment of 10\% in its value translates into an equivalent decrement in the kSZ optical depth; this is because density terms dominate the amplitude of $C_\ell^{\rm cr}$ for all shells considered in \S\ref{sec:resobv}.
-We check that this proportionality is maintained up to variations of the order of 50\% in the large-scale bias.
-Given that the amplitude of the best-fitting overdensity profile to kSZ measurements increases with the amplitude of these, underestimating the large-scale bias of tracers results in overestimating the cosmic baryon fraction.
+In \S\ref{sec:resobv}, we extract kSZ measurements while holding fixed cosmological parameters and the large-scale bias of tracers.
+Propagating uncertainties in these throughout our methodology is straightforward; nonetheless, large-scale bias uncertainties are not usually provided in the literature.
+To study the impact of uncertainties in the large-scale bias of tracers, we extract kSZ optical depths from all samples considered in \S\ref{sec:resobv} while assuming slightly different bias values.
+Overall, we find that an increment in large-scale bias translates into an analogous decrement in kSZ optical depth and that this proportionality is maintained for perturbations modifying the bias up to a factor of two.
+This is because density terms dominate the cross-correlation of ARF and filtered CMB maps at all redshifts, and these terms are directly proportional to the large-scale bias of tracers (see \S\ref{sec:foundations}).
+The main consequence of this dependence is that underestimating (overestimating) the large-scale bias of tracers results in overestimating (underestimating) the cosmic baryon fraction.